mattmassicotte/Nero/README.md

 # Story

 My son wanted an aquarium for his birthday.
 So we got a 40L salt water tank.
 But, it turns out that taking care of an aquarium is complex!
-Water chemistry is really important, and the smaller the volumn, the more sensitive it is.
+Water chemistry is really important, and the smaller the volume, the more sensitive it is.

-Of course, I immediately began thinking of ways to build a little tool to me with the maintainance and monitoring.
-Plus, I'e always wanted to experiment with watchOS.
+Of course, I immediately began thinking of ways to build a little tool to help me with maintenance and monitoring.
+Plus, I've always wanted to experiment with watchOS.
 So, why not?

 This is just an idea, for a toy tool, for a pretty niche problem.
 Real aquarists use fancy systems for automated monitoring of their tanks.